JulioJu/medicalCentre/back/README.md

    On Github I've found that use Array<any> can give the same error.
    TODO resolve it.
    See tslint.yaml

+## Some small bad conceptions

+* For front, use `typedef: true` is a very bad idea.
+Too much boilerplate, sometimes with this rule typedef are redundant e.g (imagine with lot of param, sometimes we have param definition on several lines).
+    ```javascript
+    const myFunc: (aa: string) => bool = (aa: string): bool => {
+        return true;
+    }
+    * For a complet beginner it's could be cool, as it now I understand
+        know it off by heart how to define types.
+But not cool when
+        I come back to the code, too much boilerplate.

+    * For back-end too much any.
+But ofen we don't know the type sent
+        by the MongoDB server.

 # MongoDB
 * See also http://mongodb.github.io/node-mongodb-native/2.2/tutorials/crud/